Houston Distracted Driving Accident Lawyer

 The 2020 NHTSA report found that 3142 people lost their lives due to distracted driving in the United States that year.
 Additionally, the Texas Department of Transportation reported 433 deaths from distracted driving accidents on Texas roadways in 2021.
 From cell phones to simply not paying attention, it only takes a split second of being distracted for an accident to occur.
 If you have been the victim of a distracted driving accident, call Simmons and Fletcher, P.C. for a free consultation with our attorneys.

 What is Distracted Driving?

-With the ever-increasing use and prevalence of cell phones, talking while driving and texting while driving have become hot issues across the United States with some people being charged with negligent homicide for using a cell phone and causing a crash.
+With the ever-increasing use and prevalence of cell phones, talking and texting while driving has become a hot issue across the United States.
+Some people have even been charged with negligent homicide for using a cell phone and causing a crash.
 But there are many other forms of distracted driving that constitute negligence too.
 These include doing other activities unrelated to driving while operating a vehicle such as:

 - Any other activity that takes your eyes off the road.